Have you heard of any advertisement claiming their product is “chemical-free?” How did you react?

 |dioxygen difluoride||O is less electronegative than F; there are two O atoms and two F atoms, hence the chemical formula is O2F2, not F2O2|

 Always remember to write first the symbol for the less electronegative element in the chemical formula, followed by the more electronegative species.
-Fortunately, it is not a common mistake since most of the time, the less electronegative element is written first in the chemical name, so you can really use it as a guide.
+Fortunately, it is not a common mistake since most of the time, the less electronegative element is written first in the chemical name, so you can use it as a guide.

 2. Binary Ionic Compounds